-While it’s an extremely flexible card, it comes with a relatively small sign-up bonus of only 25,000 points.
-It makes up for that, though, by offering a 5,000-point bonus for transferring 20,000 points to an airline.
+While it’s an extremely flexible card, it also comes with a relatively big sign-up bonus of 75,000 points.
+Moreover it offers a 5,000-point bonus for transferring every 20,000 points to an airline.
 That’s not a one-time bonus, either.
 You’ll get that every time you transfer.

 Both the Chase Sapphire Preferred and Sapphire Reserve cards are great, offering big sign-up bonuses, generous bonus earning categories and seven airline transfer partners.
 For getting to the Middle East, you can transfer to United MileagePlus or Air France KLM Flying Blue.

 |Card||Chase Sapphire Preferred|

 |Sign-Up Bonus||50,000 points|

 There are a lot of differences between these cards, though.
 The Sapphire Reserve is a premium card that comes with a lot of perks and a hefty price tag.
 Its annual fee is $450, compared to $95 for the Sapphire Preferred.